DR JULIAN WOJTULEWICZ,

 |

-DR NATALIE GENTIN (nee WAINBERGAS)
+DR NATALIE GENTIN

-MB BS FRACP General Paediatrician, Paediatric Sleep and Respiratory Physician.
+(nee WAINBERGAS) MB BS FRACP General Paediatrician, Paediatric Sleep and Respiratory Physician.
 Biography

 Natalie completed her medical degree at the University of the Witwatersrand in South Africa.
 She undertook her specialist paediatric training in Australia.
 Her advanced sleep and respiratory training was done at the Sydney Children’s Hospital, Randwick and the Children's Hospital at Westmead.
 She has completed fellowships in Cystic Fibrosis, Respiratory Medicine, and Sleep Medicine.
 She has completed a Masters degree in Sleep Medicine through the University of Sydney.
-She has a wide variety of clinical interests within sleep, general paediatric and respiratory medicine and is actively involved in research and education.
+She has a wide variety of clinical interests including sleep, general paediatrics, ADHD and respiratory medicine, and is actively involved in research and education.
 She is an honorary staff specialist sleep physician at Sydney Children’s Hospital and a conjoint lecturer at the University of New South Wales.
 She also consults in Darwin in the Northern Territory.
 She is a mother of two young girls and adds her personal experience to her clinical skills. |

 DR SAMRIDH NAGAR